 Developing climate resilience of farming communities in the drought prone parts of Uzbekistan

-- The institutional and technical capacity for drought management and early warning developed.
+- Build institutional capacity and mechanisms for drought risk management and early warning;

-- Knowledge of climate resilient agricultural and pastoral production systems in arid lands generated and widely available.
+- Establish climate resilient agricultural and pastoral production systems;

 |Total Budget:||USD 5,190,878|